Bit Dimensions and Definitions

 Feed Rate

 The speed at which the spindle is being moved into or across the stock.
-The faster you move the bit through the material the quicker it will cut but it will also put more stress on the bit and the machine.
-If you exceed the federate that your router is capable of for a cut then the stepper motor will skip or lose steps or the spindle motor may stall and your work will be ruined.
-Often just referred to as Feed
+The faster you move the bit through the material, the quicker it will cut, but it will also put more stress on the bit and the machine.
+If you exceed the feed rate that your router is capable of for a cut, then the stepper motor will skip or lose steps, or the spindle motor may stall, ruining your work.
+Often just referred to as feed.

 Max Feed

 The maximum achievable feed rate for the router.
 This is normally the feed rate the router is capable of moving the bit without any cutting load, not the rate at which it will cut!
-For a Grbl based machine, this is held in the settings as $110-112 for the X, Y and Z axis respectively.
+For a Grbl-based machine, this is held in the settings as $110-112 for the X, Y, and Z axes respectively.

 Passes